-IN MIAMI, THE PERAZZO LAW FIRM HANDLES PERSONAL INJURY CLAIMS FOR INJURIES OCCURRING ON DRIVEWAYS
+IN MIAMI, THE CAR ACCIDENT STAFF OF LAWYERS AT THE PERAZZO LAW FIRM HANDLES PERSONAL INJURY CLAIMS FOR INJURIES OCCURRING ON DRIVEWAYS

 Injured on a driveway or vehicle entrance?
 In Miami, the Personal Injury Staff at the Perazzo Law Firm's